 About Our Hellebores

-To insure the integrity of the strain, all of our stock plants are hand-pollinated and isolated from pollination by insects.
-They are individually bagged and collected by color strain to prevent errors.
-We strive for clean, clear colors, evenly shaped petals (actually tepals in a hellebore), good vigor, and, of course, a plentiful flower show.
-We also select for flowers held vertically instead of drooping, or, if they do nod, we pay particular attention to the back of the tepals, which must show interesting coloration.
-Disease resistance is a priority in our breeding program.
+To insure the integrity of the strain, all of our stock plants were hand-pollinated and isolated from pollination by insects.
+They were individually bagged and collected by color strain to prevent errors.
+We strived for clean, clear colors, evenly shaped petals (actually tepals in a hellebore), good vigor, and, of course, a plentiful flower show.
+We also selected for flowers held vertically instead of drooping, or, if they did nod, we paid particular attention to the back of the tepals, which must show interesting coloration.
+Disease resistance was a priority in our breeding program.

 The flowers of hellebores have to nod somewhat to protect the pollen from becoming wet, since, at the time they bloom, they are exposed to extreme weather.
 If the fallen stamens sit in a pool of water in an up-facing flower it is likely that the flower will rot — not an attractive sight!